 In this Sailing Beginner article, I want to pay reefing the jib sail by means of a furling.
 A furling consists of either a plastic pipe or a spool like on my jib sail that retains the furling line and is connected to the jib sail at the foot.
 The furling line is wound around the spool and when the line is pulled the furler spool rolls up the jib.
 Pulling on the clew lines unfurls the jib, and the clew lines and the furler line can be controlled from the cockpit of the sailboat.

 This is very important feature especially this time of year, because it can get very windy with gusts over 20 miles or more notably in a squall can come from nowhere very quickly and if you are not prepared the prospects of capsizing or getting hurt increases.
 You definitely want to know how to sail a ship by being prepared beforehand rather than waiting until the last minute.
 Reefing the jib with a furler is only one way you can become an accomplish sailor.
-The next time you are sailing along with a squall comes your way, you know what to do.
+The next time you are sailing along with a squall comes your way, you know What does a Raccoon Sound like.

 And to launch it, all I have to do is pull the front of the cinch and pull the line out.
 You can get a clothes line tightener at any home improvement or hardware store.